iamfabo/windows/disable_built_in_administrator_account.md

-## Disable built-in Administrator account on Windows Server
+## Disable built-in Administrator account
 ### About
 Disabling the built-in Administrator account on Windows Server is often considered a security best practice
 1. Open Computer Management